-The 17 Worst Things You Can Do If You Catch Your Partner Cheating
+The 17 Worst Things You Can Do When Confronting a Cheater

-Catching your partner in the act of infidelity can be a crushing blow, one that's not easy to get over.
-When this happens, it's only natural to want to seek revenge, blame yourself, or even just pretend like nothing happened.
-But none of these things are going to help you or your relationship in the long run.
-Read on to find out what experts say are the worst things you can do if you catch your partner cheating.
+Catching your partner in the act of infidelity is a crushing blow, and one that's not easy to get over.
+It's only natural to want to seek revenge, to blame yourself, or even to just pretend like nothing happened.
+But none of these things are going to help you in the long run.
+To make sure you confront a cheater in the healthiest way possible, be sure to avoid the worst things you can do if you catch your partner cheating, according to relationships experts.

 The moment you find out your partner has been cheating, you'll likely be filled with rage.
 But that's not going to help you communicate, says April Davis, the founder of luxury matchmaking company LUMA.